taka-kon556/youho/README.md

 # youho
 Textual analysis of youho

-Run this code in "R_code."
+Run this code, which provides the representative values such as TTR and TFIDF, in "R_code."